 Stacy Greene is the parent of an ASD student who began his education in Cobb’s Special Needs Preschool Program, graduated in May 2017 from North Cobb High School, and now attends Georgia Highlands College.
 She saw her son through several transitions within Cobb schools and looks forward to assisting other parents with their student’s journey through Special Education.
 Stacy began serving as a Special Education Parent Mentor in February 2016 and is excited to serve as a resource for families of children with special needs.

 Antoinette Nichols is the parent of a son with ASD who began his journey in education with the Cobb Special Needs Preschool Program in January 2010.
-Currently, her son is a student at Dowell Elementary in the EBD classroom.
+Currently, her son is a student at Lewis Elementary in the MID classroom.
 Antoinette has been a stay-at-home mom who has been involved heavily with her school’s PTA board for both the local school unit and the council level.
-She’s been the Room Mom for her son’s classroom for the past two years.
 She is looking forward to helping to navigate the process and provide resources for families with special needs children.

 Center for Puppetry Arts